SmritiGoyal/xgboost-quant-stock-return/docs/features.md

 ## Feature count: 9 documented + 1 implicit = 10 total

-The team's final report describes **9 features** (7 from academic literature + 2 newly proposed).
-However, the production code passes **10 features** into XGBoost — the 9 documented features plus `marketcap` itself as an implicit size control.
+The production code passes **10 features** into XGBoost — the 9 documented features plus `marketcap` itself as an implicit size control.

 This rebuild preserves the 10-feature setup because that is what produced the validated headline metrics (Sharpe 2.53, alpha 4.36% monthly, t-stat 13.24).
 Removing `marketcap` would change the numbers.
 The honest framing is: 9 named factor signals + 1 size control = 10 model inputs.